thunderbird/webext-support/scripts/preferences/README.md

 ### preferences.getPref(aName, [aFallback]);

 Gets the value for preference `aName`.
-Returns either a Promise for a value received from the WebExtension background page or a direct value from the local cache - see initCache().
+Returns either a Promise for a value received from the WebExtension background page or a direct value from the local cache (if used).

 If no user value and also no default value has been defined, the fallback value will be returned (or `null`).